• Skip to primary navigation

 Pressure cooker method

-For a while, in some circles chickpeas and other pulses were associated with poverty and it was as if nobody wanted to eat them any more, but now they are back again.
+For a while, in some circles chickpeas and other pulses were associated with poverty and it was as if nobody wanted to eat them anymore, but now they are back again.
 Chickpeas are a healthy energy food and we should all eat some sort of dried beans once a week and if you are vegetarian more than once.

 I have mixed feelings about three-starred chefs, perhaps because we stubbornly love traditional Mediterranean cuisine.
 However, there’s one thing you can’t ignore.
-By incorporating humble beans in their select restaurant menus with care and cretivity, those chefs have dignified the consumption of dried beans and boosted the growing and marketing of ingredients like legumes by local farmers, particularly the heirloom varieties that sometimes were about to disappear.
+By incorporating humble beans in their select restaurant menus with care and creativity, those chefs have dignified the consumption of dried beans and boosted the growing and marketing of ingredients like legumes by local farmers, particularly the heirloom varieties that sometimes were about to disappear.

 So if you ever thought garbanzo beans were insipid, let’s hope you’ll change your mind.
 Here are some ideas for eating and combining chickpeas: